-There are so many small pieces of information around the Headless CMS on the internet.
-It can be challenging for you to understand and figure out if it could help your business or not.
-And especially when you are someone new to this topic.
+There are so many small pieces of information around Headless CMS on the internet currently that it can be quite challenging to understand whether it could be helpful for your business, especially for someone who is new to it.

 This complete guide of Headless CMS will cover all the details you need to know from the basics.
-It has answers to all those questions you have.
+So, let’s get started with the definition of Headless CMS.

 Let us begin with the definition of Headless CMS.